valyndsilva/react-nextjs-typescript-tailwindcss/README.md

 In SSR all the JS is handled on the server and the user gets the output of the response.
 NextJS gives us API endpoints out of the box.
 We will create an endpoint for fetching tweets and then fetch from our own server.
-Instead of contacting sanity directly from our browser we will create yarn endpoints and connect to these endpoints which then on our server makes communication to sanity.
+Instead of contacting sanity directly from our browser we will create npm endpoints and connect to these endpoints which then on our server makes communication to sanity.
 This is also a safer alternative.

 Open pages/index.tsx and add the special function called getServerSideProps Create a new folder called utils in root directory and a file called fetchTweets.tsx